Updated October 2025:

 Stephen Covey’s Time Management Matrix

-Stephen Covey popularized the Eisenhower Matrix in The 7 Habits of Highly Effective People.
-He renamed it the Time Management Matrix and stressed one big truth:
+Stephen Covey brought the Eisenhower Matrix to the mainstream in The 7 Habits of Highly Effective People.
+He reframed it as the Time Management Matrix and highlighted one key principle:

-- Quadrant 3 feels urgent but drains your energy.
+- Quadrant 3: Busy mode.
+Feels productive but drains energy.

 Examples of Eisenhower Matrix in the Workplace